 And those five-day blastocysts turned into these little boys (this picture is from 2017):

 I have now forgotten a lot of the knowledge I had about In Vitro Fertilization (IVF).
 It’s almost unbelievable when you think about it: donor sperm and donor eggs combined in a lab.
-Not to mention the wonder of the female body and what it can do.
+Not to mention the absolute wonder of the female body and what it can do!

 Human life, in general, is a miracle.
 But the almost sci-fi aspect of Artificial Reproductive Technology (ART) is mindboggling.

-I can actually show you a picture of my little boys before they were little boys.
+I mean!
+YOU GUYS!!
+I can actually show you a picture of my little boys … BEFORE THEY WERE LITTLE BOYS.

-I can show you two masses of cells five days after fertilization, hatching from shells, mere moments before being transferred to my body to grow and become Jake and Reid.
+I can show you two microscopic little masses of random cells five days after fertilization, hatching from shells, mere moments before being transferred to my body to grow and become actual PEOPLE!!

 Today I’m celebrating my Embryo Transfer Day!